 What are the Gold Line ridership projections?

 The Gold Line ridership has been evaluated with a number of different ridership models over the past several years.
 According to Gold Line Project Director Christine Beckwith, “The federal “STOPS” model projects between 6000 and 6500 rides per day.
-Ridership is expected to increase over time from development around the station areas.
-The forecast would place the Gold Line as the region’s fifth busiest bus line.”
+When Gold Line begins operating, it is projected to be one of the region’s top ten busiest bus routes.”

 Based on the FTA STOPS model, the following estimates have been provided by the Gold Line Project Office on riders per station: